tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 Are you feeling satisfied?
 I feel satisfied.

-## Plotting lines from a Bayesian mixed effects model
+## Bonus: Plotting lines from a Bayesian mixed effects model

+This last part is more of a code demo than a walkthough.
 I call myself a Bayesian.
 Visualizing uncertainty is [one of my things here](/visualizing-uncertainty-rstanarm/), so I would be remiss if I didn't also demo how to do some plots using posterior samples.

-If we fit a Bayesian model, we can sample from a posterior distribution of partially pooled regression lines.
+Conceptually, the classical model above estimated a single set of partially pooled regression lines.
+With the Bayesian model, we can sample from a posterior distribution of partially pooled regression lines.
+Instead of one line for each participant, there's an entire distribution of them for each participant.
+This distribution lets us quantify our uncertainty about each part of our model.

 First, we fit the model in RStanARM with weakly informative priors.

 ```r